SECOND REGULAR SESSION

 (3) Farm machinery, twelve percent;

-and are operated less than fifty hours per year or aircraft that are home built from a kit, five percent;
+(4) Motor vehicles which are eligible for registration as and are registered as historic motor vehicles pursuant to section 301.131, RSMo, and aircraft which are at least twenty-five years old and which are used solely for noncommercial purposes and are operated less than fifty hours per year or aircraft that are home built from a kit, five percent;

 (5) Poultry, twelve percent; and

 4. The person listing the property shall enter a true and correct statement of the property, in a printed blank prepared for that purpose.
 The statement, after being filled out, shall be signed and either affirmed or sworn to as provided in section 137.155.
 The list shall then be delivered to the assessor.

 5. All subclasses of real property, as such subclasses are established in section 4(b) of article X of the Missouri Constitution and defined in section 137.016, shall be assessed at the following percentages of true value:

 (1) For real property in subclass (1), nineteen percent;

 (2) For real property in subclass (2), twelve percent; and